Cardiovascular Disease Fellowship

 One-On-One Training in Public and Private Teaching/Research Hospital Environments

-Our fellows rotate at HCMC, one of the leading Level I Trauma Centers and public training hospitals in the country, and at the Minneapolis Heart Institute® of Abbott-Northwestern Hospital, an internationally recognized private teaching/research hospital.
+Our fellows rotate at Hennepin Healthcare, one of the leading Level I Trauma Centers and public training hospitals in the country, and at the Minneapolis Heart Institute® of Abbott-Northwestern Hospital, an internationally recognized private teaching/research hospital.
 At both locations, our fellows work one-on-one with practicing faculty, utilizing the latest technology to treat patients of all backgrounds.

 A high staff to fellow ratio ensures individual attention and a true voice in the program for each participating physician.
 Working together, we train cardiovascular disease specialists with superb clinical skills, a lifelong commitment to learning, and the ability to function as leaders in their medical communities.

 Individual attention, hands-on procedural training, and emphasis on clinical research define our program curriculum.
 Our small size enables each fellow to work one-on-one with a faculty member during all clinical rotations, refining their skills and seeing firsthand best practices in cardiovascular disease diagnosis, management, and processes.
 Fellows also hone their teaching and leadership skills by supervising the activities of residents and medical students.
 Our dual-site program maximizes experience with training in both private and public hospital settings.

 Clinical resources are abundantly available in both institutions.
 In addition to the latest imaging and cardiovascular technology, fellows practice real-life medical situations and procedures in a state-of-the-art simulation environment in Hennepin Healthcare’s Interdisciplinary Simulation and Education Center.